cblearn/cblearn/cblearn/datasets/descr/food_similarity.rst

     Dimensionality                      unknown
     ===================   =====================

-This dataset can be downloaded using the :func:`ordcomp.datasets.fetch_food_similarity`.
+This dataset can be downloaded using the :func:`cblearn.datasets.fetch_food_similarity`.

 ..
 License statement from the original homepage